redwiretechnologies/hdl-rwt/README.md

   -d, --dry_run         Don't actually perform the copy -n NAME, --name NAME  Force rename of files to a different name -l FILTER, --filter FILTER
-                        A string that must be contained in the filepath to the image -x EXCLUDE, --exclude EXCLUDE
+                        A string (or comma-separated list of strings) that must be contained in the filepath to the image -x EXCLUDE, --exclude EXCLUDE
-                        A string that must not be contained in the filepath to the image -v, --verbose         Print the exported files
+                        A string (or comma-separated list of strings) that must not be contained in the filepath to the image -v, --verbose         Print the exported files
   -c, --convert         Convert to download.bin
   -t STYLE, --style STYLE